 The ERR was launched in July 2021, and is expected to be implemented through to June 2026.
 The ERR uses the Cook Islands Economic Development Strategy 2030 (EDS) as a foundation.3 The EDS will continue to act as a guiding document over the next decade, outlining actions to support the Cook Islands' continued development via the National Sustainable Development Agenda 2020+ (NSDA).4

-This report provides an assessment against the ERR outcome and output indicators for the 2021/22 fiscal year.
-This report should be read alongside the 2021 EDS monitoring report.
+This report provides an assessment against the ERR outcome and output indicators for the 2022/23 fiscal year.

 Methodology